Exploring the link between European political parties’ ideology and their popularity on Twitter

 As noted earlier, this analysis suggests that European political parties on the far left or right of the ideology scale aren’t any more popular on Twitter than their moderate counterparts.
 However, the comparison to our earlier U.S. findings is imperfect for several reasons.
 For one, legislators are not the same as parties.
 And while the U.S. ideology measure is based on roll call voting records, the European scale is a composite of subjective experts’ scores.
 Without cross-country legislator-level ideology estimates that are consistent across countries, we are limited in our ability to directly replicate the U.S. analysis.
 Still, this initial finding provides an interesting basis for further analysis of cross-country patterns in European politics.

-This post was written by Kat Devlin and Adam Hughes.
-Kat Devlin is a research associate focusing on global attitudes at Pew Research Center.
-Adam Hughes is associate director of Data Labs at Pew Research Center.
+This post was written by Kat Devlin and Adam Hughes of Pew Research Center.
+Kat Devlin is a research associate focusing on global attitudes.
+Adam Hughes is associate director of Data Labs.